Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Conjure Elemental
-- NameVO: [Invoquer un élémentaire]
+- AltName: [Invoquer un élémentaire]
 - CastingTime: 1 minute
 - Components: V, S, M (burning incense for air, soft clay for earth, sulfur and phosphorus for fire, or water and sand for water)
 - Duration: Concentration, up to 1 hour